mnevinTransunion/netclientapi/README.md

 // 2.
 Create your case.
-// You will need two bits of information for this setp
+// You will need two bits of information for this step
-// 		SessionId : This is the SessionId that you have recieved from the trustev JavaScript
+// 		SessionId : This is the SessionId that you have received from the trustev JavaScript
-//					and transfered server-side
+//					and transferred server-side
 // 		CaseNumber : This is a number that you use to uniquely identify this case.
 It must
 //					 be unique.
 Case kase = new Case(sessionId, caseNumber);